IT202/project2/README.md

 7. Change the text on the "Portfolio" items.

-8. Add another "What Our Customers Say" slide, with different content.
+8. Add another "What Our Customers Say" slide/review, with different content.

-9. Add another indicator/link for that new slide (below the slide set.)
+9. Add another indicator/~~link~~navigation "dot" for that new slide/review (below the slide set.)

 10. Name the file `index.html`, in a folder named `project2`, and make sure it's accessible on GitHub.